 - If you use too much water in the dough it would get big bubbled in the deep fryer.
 It might happen in the air fryer, but I haven’t tested this.

 - If you need to add more liquid to bring the dough together – if your dough is too dry after you’ve added about a half cup of water – I recommend adding ghee instead of water.
-Another trick is to add vodka which will burn out and some people might object to the addition of alcohol.
-The vodka allows you to add moisture that will hold the dough together, but later burn off for a nice flaky, crispy pastry.
+Another trick is to add vodka, which will evaporate away during baking, though some people might object to the addition of alcohol.
+The vodka allows you to add moisture that will hold the dough together but later burn off for a nice flaky, crispy pastry.

 - It’s important to fully seal the seams of the pastry before cooking.
 It’s more forgiving with you bake or air fry, but you still don’t want it to come apart during baking.
 Pinch firmly along the whole edge, use a fork to seal or pinch and fold as I demonstrate in the video.
 There are also empanada or ghughra molds available if you want the assistance.